tigrisdata/tigris-os-docs/docs/legal/service-terms.md

-    “**Restricted Data**” means any: (a) special categories of data enumerated in European Union Regulation 2016/679, Article 9(1) or any successor legislation; (b) patient, medical, or other protected health information regulated by the Health Insurance Portability and Accountability Act (as amended and supplemented) (“HIPAA”); (c) credit, debit, or other payment card data subject to the Payment Card Industry Data Security Standards; (d) other information subject to regulation or protection under specific Laws such as the Children’s Online Privacy Protection Act or Gramm-Leach-Bliley Act (or related rules or regulations); (e) social security numbers, driver’s license numbers, or other government ID numbers; or (f) any data that could otherwise be considered sensitive personal information pursuant to relevant and applicable Privacy Laws as defined in the Data Protection Addendum.
+    “**Restricted Data**” means any: (a) special categories of data enumerated in European Union Regulation 2016/679, Article 9(1) or any successor legislation; (b) other information subject to regulation or protection under specific Laws such as the Children’s Online Privacy Protection Act or Gramm-Leach-Bliley Act (or related rules or regulations); (c) any data that could otherwise be considered sensitive personal information pursuant to relevant and applicable Privacy Laws as defined in the Data Protection Addendum.

     “**Tigris Confidential Information**” means all nonpublic information disclosed by us, our affiliates, business partners, or our or their